This Dublin Coddle is a delicious, comforting bake of sausage, cabbage, and potatoes for a healthy, traditional Irish meal the family will love!

 - 12 ounces thick cut bacon

-- 1 head green cabbage, cut into sixths
+- 1 head green cabbage cut into eight wedges

-- 1 yellow onion, cut into twelve wedges
+- 1 yellow onion cut into eight wedges

 - 1 1/2 teaspoon sea salt